Hussey History, Family Crest & Coats of Arms

 - David Hussey, who landed in Virginia in 1648

-- David Hussey, who came to Virginia in 1648
+- David Hussey, who settled in Virginia in 1648

 Hussey Settlers in United States in the 18th Century

-- Ann Hussey, a bonded passenger, who came to Annapolis, Maryland in 1725
+- Ann Hussey, a bonded passenger, who settled in Annapolis, Maryland in 1725

-- Benjamin Hussey, who came to Pennsylvania in 1728
+- Benjamin Hussey, who settled in Pennsylvania in 1728

 - Martha Hussey, who landed in Philadelphia, Pennsylvania in 1742